iechor/docs/content/billing/core-billing/details.md

 ---
 title: Update the billing information
-description: Learn how to update your billing information in Docker Hub
+description: Learn how to update your billing information in iEchor Hub
 keywords: payments, billing, subscription, invoices
 aliases:
 - /billing/details/